+2 The provision in this Act amending the Competition Policy Reform (Western Australia) Act 1996 has been omitted under the Reprints Act 1984 s.
+7(4)(e).

-2 The Acts Amendment (Federal Courts and Tribunals) Act 2001 s.
+3 The Acts Amendment (Federal Courts and Tribunals) Act 2001 s.
 40 will not come into operation on commencement of Pt.
 4-10 of the Administrative Review Tribunal Act 2001 of the Commonwealth as expressed in s.
 2(3) because that Act has not been passed.